Technical and Organizational Security Measures

 Report a Security Vulnerability

-If you believe that you have found a IntelePeer security vulnerability, please contact us at email@example.com for further investigation.
+If you believe that you have found an IntelePeer security vulnerability, please contact us at firstname.lastname@example.org for further investigation.